Polprzewodnikowy/N64FlashcartMenu/docs/00_getting_started_sd.md

 ### Transfering Saves From An ED64
 If you are transferring a file from a different flashcart, such as the ED64, you must change the file extension to `sav`.
-For example, a save file called `Glover (USA).eep` should have its extension changed to `Glover (USA).sav` in order to work with N64FlashcartMenu.
+For example, a save file called `Glover (USA).eep` should have its extension changed to `Glover (USA).sav` to work with N64FlashcartMenu.

 You may also need to pad/trim the files to their original size:
 - For EEPROM 4Kbit games, remove the padding.